nicklpeterson/myRetail/readme.md

     <img src="./src/main/resources/static/mock-logo.PNG">
 </p>

 The myRetail RESTful service is a technical assessment case study for a Software Engineer position at Target.
+The above logo is just for fun.

 The goal of this exercise was to create end-to-end Proof-of-Concept for a products API that aggregates product data from multiple sources and returns it as JSON to the caller.

 My solution is a RESTful API written in Java using the Spring framework.
 It is a POC, featuring seperate development and production databases for a nice development experience, authentication and authorization using JSON Web Tokens, and unit tests for quality assurance.
 I go into more detail about the tech stack and engineering decisions below, but first let's get the application running.

-Side-Note: The above logo is just for fun.
-MyRetail is not a real business.

 ### System Requirements